lwkchan/CV/README.md

 ## Background
 After graduating from university in 2016, I worked as a technology PR consultant.
 Although successful there, a deep fascination with technology and the idea of problem-solving motivated me to learn programming. *To find out more, read my blogpost entitled '[Why I changed tack in my career and started coding](https://medium.com/@lwkchan/why-i-changed-tack-in-my-career-and-started-coding-ea6a8bcd0b4a)'.* And so, I attended Makers Academy, a 12-week intensive course on software development.

-After this course, I was hired by the Telegraph, where I currently work.

 ## Projects

 | Project |Description| Technologies | Testing |